Multi-agent Databases via Independent Learning

-Figure \ref{fig:optimizer} illustrates the latency of various execution plans generated by the different techniques.
-The execution plans generated by MADB consistently consistently offer lower latency.
-Specifically, MADB plans are require (in average) 9\% less time than the plans of the PL\_NoSharing approach, 11\% less time than the optimizer's query plan under the ISO\_NoSharing framework, and over 32\% on average less time than the non-intelligent framework NoLearning.
-Our results, although preliminary, demonstrate that learned database components trained and executed in cooperative setting as independent learners can lead to significant performance improvement.
+Figure \ref{fig:optimizer} illustrates the latency of 10 randomly selected test queries.
+The execution plans generated by MADB consistently offer lower latency.
+Specifically, MADB plans require (on average) 9\% less time than the plans of the PL\_NoSharing approach, 11\% less time than the optimizer's query plan under the ISO\_NoSharing framework, and over 32\% on average less time than the non-intelligent framework NoLearning.

+Our results, although preliminary, demonstrate that learned database components trained and executed in a cooperative setting as independent learners can lead to significant performance improvement.

-{\bf Impact of Information Sharing} Lastly we experimented with our agents sharing different types of information. \\ {\tt MARL2\_DifScheduler} does not receive data block information (the probability of each data blocks being accessed by a candidate query), but its input includes which tables participate in the query operation. {\tt MARL3\_DifOptimizer} no longer observes the most recent query execution plan and instead simply records this execution plan's cost.
-In Fugre \ref{fig:qet_share} shows that the information shared and observed by the agents in MADB can maximize the system's performance as more queries are executed since it outperforms by $6\%$ the different scheduler and $12\%$ the different optimizer, respectively.
+{\bf Impact of Information Sharing} Lastly, we experimented with our agents sharing different types of information. \\ {\tt MARL2\_DifScheduler} does not receive data block information (the probability of each data block being accessed by a candidate query), but its input includes which tables participate in the query operation. {\tt MARL3\_DifOptimizer} no longer observes the most recent query execution plan and instead simply records this execution plan's cost.
+Figure \ref{fig:qet_share} shows that the information shared and observed by the agents in MADB can maximize the system's performance as more queries are executed since it outperforms by $6\%$ {on average} the different scheduler and $12\%$ {on average} the different optimizer, respectively.